JonmarCorpuz/SecondBrain/Networking - OSI Model.md

 The Open Systems Interconnection model is a conceptual framework that breaks down the communication process into seven layers

+* Defines a layered approach to network communication, with each layer responsible for specific functions

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)

 # OSI Model Layers